danielo515/itunes-clone/README.md

 * The first one is the number of artist from the Music Demons API to skip, useful if you want to resume.
 Defaults to `0`
 * The second one is the number of artist to try to get songs of.
 Defaults to `20`

+## A note on caching

+This example uses caching capabilities of hapijs.
+This serves a double purpose: to respond to repetitive request faster and to avoid some unnecessary external API calls.
+By default it uses the in memory cache policy, wich is fine for development and very small projects to save some bytes.
+However, the actual savings comes from using a shared cache policy, like redis.
+This Backend does not include the necessary bits for such task, but it should be trivial to configure and develop it.

 ## Docker

 This service can run as a Docker container.
 To do this you need docker installed on your machine.